CV

 re:group performance collective is Mark Rogers, Solomon Thomas, Malcolm Whittaker, Steve Wilson-Alexander and Carly Young.

 re:group performance collective is an independent theatre company comprised of dear friends who work together to make “live cinema” and contemporary performance.
-We are Mark Rogers, Solomon Thomas, Malcolm Whittaker, Steve Wilson-Alexander and Carly Young.
+We are Mark Rogers, Solomon Thomas, Malcolm Whittaker and Steve Wilson-Alexander.
 We are based between Sydney and Wollongong and take inspiration from the highs and lows of pop culture to make our theatre projects.
 Our aim is to turn the typically comfortable and passive movie-going experience into something immersive, irreverent, sweaty and live.
 We are passionate about creating innovative work that questions the role and meaning of art in society, where the technology we use is core to the ideas in each work we make, which is typically ironic and sincere, and accessible and experimental, all in equal measure.

 Our first work together of note was LOVELY (2014), which unearthed for us a foundation and form in which to base our practice.
 Using broadcast cameras underscored by driving electronica, we created a live film-set on stage that invoked a ritualistic mourning for the late Philip Seymour Hoffman.
 Guiding the audience through the tentative and risky process of summoning him back to the theatre, we performed a supercut of the actor’s work in real-time alongside the Hollywood originals.
 LOVELY was considered “seriously and delightfully ‘cinematic’...highly inventive, possessed of a fine sense of dramatic structure and the spatial and visual sensitivity with which to give life to [our] loving gaze” (RealTime).